nikbearbrown/mba-economics/chapters/12-environmental-protection-and-negative-externalities.md

 **Preview of next chapter:** Chapter 13 covers the mirror case — positive externalities and public goods.
 If your policy supports R&D, education, public health, or anything else with spillover benefits, this chapter is central.

 ---

 ## AI Wayback Machine

-**Arthur Pigou** was developed the framework for "Pigouvian taxes" on negative externalities in 1920.
+**Arthur Pigou** developed the framework for "Pigouvian taxes" on negative externalities in 1920.

 **Run this:**

 ```
-Who is Arthur Pigou, and how does their work connect to negative externalities we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Arthur Pigou, and how does their work connect to negative
+externalities we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about
+their career or ideas.
 ```

 → Search **"Arthur Pigou"** on Wikipedia.